opsschool/curriculum/http_101.rst

 Though they share several features, their architectures differ significantly.

 Apache relies on a process-based model, either with a single or multiple threads per process that handle a connection, whereas Nginx operates event-driven with multiple single-threaded processes that all handle connections asynchronously.
-Nginx' event-driven aproach requires less resources, making it faster, especially for static content.
+Nginx' event-driven approach requires less resources, making it faster, especially for static content.
 For dynamic content however, Nginx needs to proxy requests to an external processor for execution as it has no programming language support.
 Therefore Nginx is often used as a front-end/proxy server in combination with other application servers, possibly Apache.